zhongzisha/Frontend_Release_Prod/README.md

 <h2 id="sec1">1.
 Prerequisite</h2>

-To deploy the HERE website on a Linux server, we need to install a web server and the necessary libraries and softwares (e.g., Apache Httpd server, MySQL database, Python environment, etc.).
-If you're unfamiliar with these concepts, please search on Google or ask ChatGPT for more information.

-### Directory structure and set the common environmental variables
+1.1 Directory structure and set the common environmental variables

-First, we need to create some directories and set some environmental variables on the server.
-You can can the following commands one by one in your bash terminal.
-You should understand the meaning of each line, and modify it according to your server configuration.
-Those lines starting with `#` are comments, you can ignore them.
-The root permission is necessary to setup the server.
+First, we need to create some directories and set environment variables on the server.
+You can run the following commands one by one in your Bash terminal.
+Make sure you understand the purpose of each line and modify them as needed based on your server configuration.
+Lines starting with `#` are comments and can be ignored.
+Root privileges are required to set up the server.

 ```bash
 ##########################################################################